 Starting Point - Adaptive Controllers

-Whilst many of the modules in the SpecialEffect DevKit might be applicable to your game, we’ve compiled a selection of modules which may be considered particularly relevant for many games supporting adaptive controllers, such as the Xbox Adaptive Controller, the PlayStation Access Controller, the Hori Flex or any other adaptive controllers offering gamepad inputs.
-Whilst supporting the controllers in your game is important, it is the players using these controllers that may need the most consideration.
+Whilst many of the modules in the SpecialEffect DevKit might be applicable to your game, we’ve compiled a selection of modules which may be considered particularly relevant for games supporting adaptive controllers, including the Xbox Adaptive Controller, the PlayStation Access Controller, the HORI Flex Controller, or any other controllers offering adapted gamepad inputs.
+While simply supporting these input devices in your game is important, providing further options that assist players who are using these controllers with connected switches, joysticks, and mounts, is often required for them to play a game successfully.

 The modules listed below can be expanded to reveal information on how they might be applied to supporting adaptive controllers and the players using them.
 This can be used as a starting point when interacting with the DevKit, if suitable for your game.